drowe67/codec2/README.md

 ## Bulding for Windows

-We target our C code to compile with `gcc` to the [C99 standard](#ports-to-non-gccc99-compilers).
+We develop and test on Linux to the [C99 standard](#ports-to-non-gccc99-compilers).
 We recommend using MinGW to cross compile for Windows.

 On Ubuntu Linux:
    ```